Periodic Strategies: A New Solution Concept and an Algorithm for NonTrivial Strategic Form Games: Periodic Strategies in Strategic Form Games--Definitions--Pure Strategies Case

-Before closing this section, we study the periodicity properties of the players available actions in the context of some very well known games, namely, the prisoner's dilemma game, the battle of sexes game and finally the matching pennies game.
-Let us start with the prisoner's dilemma game.
-In the general case, this looks Game 3,
+Before closing this section, we study the periodicity properties of the players available actions for the prisoner's dilemma game, the battle of sexes game and finally the matching pennies game.
+Let us start with the prisoner's dilemma game, Game 3 in Table \ref{pd},

-with the numbers $a,b,c,d$ satisfying $a<b<c<d$.
-Now it is easy to prove that the action $a_1$ is rationalizable but not periodic.
-It is obvious that the action $a_2$ is periodic and the strategy $(a_2,b_2)$ contains periodic actions.
-Actually, the periodicity cycle in this case looks like:
+with $a<b<c<d$.
+The action $a_1$ is rationalizable but not periodic.
+The action $a_2$ is periodic and the strategy $(a_2,b_2)$ contains periodic actions.
+Actually, the periodicity cycle in this case is